akowalz/wiki_crawl/README.md

 #### Crawling

-The original idea behind this library was making something that could crawl wikipedia articles, clicking the first link on a page and running until it found the page for Philosophy.
-It's a cool trick works most of the time.
-The wrinkle is that the link is supposed to be non-parenthesized, which ended up being somewhat tough for my HTML parser to handle.
-The workaround for now is exlcuding links on blacklist I'm keeping.
-Mostly it has language wikis, as an article will often start, for example: *"Science (from the Latin ...)"*.
-The language articles tend to get stuck in loops very easily, so I went ahead and had the algrorithm ignore all links ending with `_language`.
-It's a bit of a hack, but it's been giving good results as far as getting to Philosophy is concerned.
+The motivation behind the API was a to make a crawler that could go through Wikipedia pages, the first non-parenthesized linked Wikipedia page, and continuing recursively until it finds '/wiki/Philosophy', which happens a remarkable portion of the time.

-Anyway, here's an example of how the crawler works, the algorithm is very simple.The function takes a `Wiki` object and returns an array of wiki extensions as strings.
+Here's an example of how the crawler works, the algorithm is very simple.
+The function takes a `Wiki` object and returns an array of wiki extensions as strings (the path).
 If you don't pass a wiki object, it'll do the conversion for you.

     irb > include Crawler
      => Object